luberda-molinet/FFImageLoading/README.md

   - RoundedTransformation
   - SepiaTransformation
   - Supports custom transformations (native platform `ITransformation` implementations)

-### Minimum OS version
-The library works starting from Android 4 and iOS 7.

 ### History
 We developed this library while working on an app that displays tons of pictures, very quickly, and that are mostly not reused.
 We tried to use Picasso with C# bindings, we got good performances but many memory issues too.
 We then chose to go C# all the way: we believed it would be easier for us to debug and maintain.
 It is the case.